 Winters in populous Michigan are cold and snowy, so it's no surprise that the state is rich in ski resorts.
-In fact, it's second in the nation and sports 40 alpine resorts.
+In fact, it's second in the nation and sports over 40 alpine resorts.
 (New York, if you're curious, claims 43 resorts.)

 Boyne Highlands offers the most vertical, longest runs and steepest terrain around.
 There is a 552-foot vertical spread over 435 acres with plenty of lodging at the base.
 Ski or ride day or night.
 It's near its sister resort, Boyne Mountain, as well.
 There's a 13-foot half pipe to keep snowboarders happy and a high-speed quad to help serve 435 skiable acres.

 Boyne Mountain is a longtime favorite of Michigan skiers.
 There have been numerous upgrades in the past few years.
 Don't miss the Avalanche Bay Indoor Water Park where the temperature is always 80 degrees.
 Both Boyne Highlands and Boyne Mountain are in the Petosky-Harbor Springs area.

 Caberfae Peaks is home to the highest lift-served peaks and some of the best ski terrain in Michigan.
 The Peaks has something for everyone, with a dedicated novice area and ski school for beginners, as well as the vertical drop and challenging terrain to satisfy experienced skiers and boarders.

 Cannonsburg has one of those long runs that make a day fun.
 It's 1,500 feet, which is quite a feat with a vertical drop of 250 feet. annonsburg has the highest vertical in southwestern Michigan.